Parents and Kids -

 - Travel Sports vs. "House" or Recreational: What is best for the child and keeping things in perspective

-- A recent article in USA Hockey magazine about the benefits of House hockey or what is now referred to as Tier III.
+- Here is an article in USA Hockey magazine about the benefits of House hockey or what is now referred to as Tier III.